That being said, pinpointing the source of your pain could really help your ability to treat it correctly.

 - Piriformis Trigger Points.
 If your piriformis muscle (located under your glutes) gets irritated or inflamed, it might press on the sciatic nerve.
 The irritated areas are sometimes called trigger points.

-What differentiates Sciatica from regular lower back pain?
-A whopping 80% of adults have lower back pain at some point in their lives – and it’s not all related to your sciatic nerve.
+What differentiates sciatica from regular lower back pain?
+Many adults have lower back pain at some point in their lives – and it’s not all related to your sciatic nerve.
 Here are some signs you’re dealing with something more than a routine sore muscle from your morning spin class.